 We discuss some of these options (including our opinion on the debate, but looking at both sides) in a separate article: Why iOS beats Google Android.

-If you do decide to plunge into the Android ecosystem, our colleagues at PC Advisor are well equipped to walk you through the buying process.
+If you do decide to plunge into the Android ecosystem, our colleagues at Tech Advisor are well equipped to walk you through the buying process.
 Take a look at their list of the best Android tablets.

 Black Friday sales